-- establishes course guidelines and develops models for writing instruction
+- establishing course guidelines and developing models for writing instruction

-- funds and trains GSIs to assist in writing instruction;
+- funding and training GSIs to assist in writing instruction;

-- offers consultation for faculty designing or revising a ULWR course
+- offering consultation for faculty designing or revising a ULWR course

 To propose or renew a ULWR course...

-- Review the ULWR Course Guidelines, the ULWR Rubric, and the ULWR Proposal Planning Sheet.
+- Review the ULWR Course Guidelines (.pdf) and the ULWR Proposal Planning Sheet (.pdf).

-- Download and complete the ULWR Course Proposal Form.
+- Download and complete the ULWR Course Proposal Form (.doc).

-- If you are interested in requesting GSI support from the Sweetland Center for Writing, download and complete the GSI Support Request Form.
+- To request GSI support from the Sweetland Center for Writing, download and complete the GSI Support Request Form (.doc).

 - Submit the completed forms along with an updated course syllabus to firstname.lastname@example.org.

-- Four-six weeks after filing your proposal, you will receive an email notifying you of whether your proposal was approved.
+- Four to six weeks after filing your proposal, you will be notified by email whether your proposal was approved.

-- Approved proposals are considered current for 5 years; after that, the course proposal must be renewed.
+- Approved proposals are considered current for 5 years or until there is a new instructor or a change in the curriculum; after that, the course proposal must be renewed.

 - Please note: all ULWR courses must be offered for a minimum of 3 credits and have a course number of 300 or higher.